vaibhavchvn86/reactCount/README.md

 License
 This project is licensed under the MIT License - see the LICENSE file for details.

-Ensure you replace `<repository-url>` with the actual URL of your Git repository if you have one.
+Ensure you replace `(https://github.com/vaibhavchvn86/reactCount.git)` with the actual URL of your Git repository if you have one.
 Also, include a screenshot of your application to provide users with a visual preview in the README.